plime97/group_chat_wrapped/README.md

   members of the group chat.
 - Sentiment analysis - using the NRC Emotion Lexicon (Mohammad & Turny, 2011).

 This data is spit out in the outputs folder as a graph of the 'network' in addition to an Excel of detailed results.
-These can be presented in visualisations such as the 'Example.jpg' provided.
+These can be presented in visualisations such as the example 'GROUP CHAT WRAPPED - DEIDENTIFIED.png' provided.

 ## Steps to run: